thammaraku/Hamburger_Logger/README.md

 # Homework 12 - Node Express Handlebars - Burger Logger

 ## Objective
-To create a burger logger with MySQL, Node, Express, Handlebars and ORM (yum!).
+To create a burger logger with MySQL, Node, Express, Handlebars and ORM.
 Follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.

 ## Acceptance Criteria
 - Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.